AndreiIgna/if-menu/readme.txt

 Example of adding a new visibility rule is described in the FAQ section

-== Installation ==

-To install the plugin, follow the steps below

-1. Upload `if-menu` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Enable visibility rules for your Menu Items in Appearance -> Menus page

 == Frequently Asked Questions ==

 = If Menu is broken, no visibility rules are available =